 We offer complete Dumaguete tour packages, which include transfers, hotels and tours.
 We’ll help you find the best attractions within the city and around it.
 Everything from one day itineraries to a grand tour of the whole region is possible, so just read below and start building your preferred package.

 Our Dumaguete packages include airfare, transfers, accommodation and tours of all popular attractions.
 These packages can all be modified to meet your specific needs.
-Take a look at our pre-made packages below, click on each for more details and add everything you like to your wishlist.
+Take a look at our pre-made packages below, or continue reading for specific information on each.
+Once you are ready, simply click the inquire now button and fill out the short from.

 Our Most Popular Dumaguete Tour Packages